 To summarize, if you’re new to SQL Server or want a handy reference to administer SQL Server 2012, this is a good resource to consider.
 If you’d like to get more information or buy a copy of the book, please check out its O’Reilly product page.

-* Disclaimer – I was provided with a free e-book from O’Reilly in return for an unbiased review of the magazine.
-The opinions above are my own and were not influenced by O’Reilly or anyone else.
+* I was provided with a complimentary review copy in return for an unbiased review.
+The opinions written here are my own.